DellJeffcoat/GreetingCard2/README.md

 `index.html` | Main page with html and semantic elements `global.css` | css for your page
-`app.js`     | JavaScript to dynamically change presentation `export.js`  | Pre-built function for converting a displayed set of elements to an image
+`app.js`     | JavaScript to dynamically change presentation

 ## Commit